|

 - Dawn Of Fire

-- There's a fake IMDB page out there somewhere for what sounds like a truly dreadful In Name Only film adaptation of China Miéville's Perdido Street Station.
-It's had many Mieville fans absolutely furious until they notice it's a satire.
+- For years there was a fake IMDB page out there somewhere for what sounds like a truly dreadful In Name Only film adaptation of China Miéville's Perdido Street Station that had every kind of Adaptation Decay imaginable.
+It had many Mieville fans absolutely furious until they noticed that it wasn't on an actual IMDB web address.

 - LoadingReadyRun made a fake trailer for an action movie, Seth McDebit: